The Alchemy of Galena

 A river which didn't have room for a steamboat didn't have room for flood waters either.
 Flooding was common.
 When the Market House was built in 1846 on the alluvial terrace between Commerce and Water streets, the entire block was filled in and raised by nine feet, although even that proved to be not enough.
 The worst flood, in 1937, reached higher, and damage to low-lying buildings was substantial.
 Restoration of the town's historic buildings could not begin in earnest, in fact, until 1951, when the present system of levees and flood gates was installed.

 Today the Galena River ambles between grassy banks, and boys sit fishing on the spot where steamboats used to churn.
-The only paddleboats on the river are canoes, rented by tourists for a jaunt downriver to the Mississippi.
+The only boats on the river are canoes, rented by tourists for a jaunt downriver to the Mississippi.

 The commodious warehouses and other commercial structures which still line Galena's riverbank are reminders of the volume of goods which the river trade once brought to town, just as the hotels and mansions which grace the sides of "Quality Hill" testify to the wealth which moved through the pockets of its citizens.
 (Galena even owes its claims to its most famous son, Ulysses S. Grant, to trade: Grant found refuge from his failed early career in his family's Galena leather goods store in 1860 when the world still needed store clerks more than Civil War generals.)

 Galena's architecture was as grand as its wealth could afford and as pretentious as the pride of its self-made men could imagine.
-Most of its buildings are stone or brick, the result of a ban on wood construction in 1850 which followed fires along its crowded docks.
+Most of its buildings are stone or brick, the result of a ban on wood construction in 1850 after fires damaged its crowded docks.
 New buildings went up with each successive economic boom, and each era built in the fashion of its day.
 Log houses were succeeded by churches, mansions, schools, and public buildings in Greek Revival or Federal styles, which in turn were followed, in overlapping waves, by Italianate, Queen Anne, Second Empire, Gothic Revival, and Romanesque Revival concoctions.
 Galena's largest mansion, the 1857 Belvedere, has been likened to a Tuscan villa and a wedding cake but probably most deserves the label "Steamboat Gothic."
 Built for a local steamboat magnate, it looks like a landlocked river palace.

 Today dozens of Galena's period buildings have been restored as monuments to its own past.
 The Customs House which once oversaw the steamboat trade is now the local post office.
 The old Market House was restored by the State of Illinois as a museum.
 The former Illinois Center Depot now houses a tourist center.
 Many houses have been converted to bed & breakfast facilities and guest houses, and shops which once peddled picks and oil lamps now house antique shops, craft studios, and restaurants.
 And—perhaps most symbolic of Galena's revival as a tourist center—the 1853 DeSoto House hotel on Main Street is now a hotel again after years of hosting such varied tenants as the Illinois Geological Survey field office.